 - In the provision and management of care and support services

 - To deliver on our vision to ‘create a better future for our neighbourhood’

 We are committed to treating your information securely, with respect and in line with data protection law.

 This privacy notice tells you what to expect when WCHG processes your personal information.
 It applies to information about tenants, residents and other service users.
 This is the main privacy notice for WCHG.
 However, some of our services may have additional privacy notices which will be provided to you when you engage or register for such a service.
 It is important for you to read this notice in full to understand what information we hold about you, how we may use it and your rights in relation to your data.
 We have also produced a summary version

-Wythenshawe Community Housing Group includes a number of subsidiary organisations:
+Wythenshawe Community Housing Group includes our subsidiary organisation, Garden City Homes.

 WCHG also runs a number of community initiatives:

 - Woodhouse Park Lifestyle Centre